 Fax number: 086 500 3351.

 If you are in the European Union or the United Kingdom, the following details may be used for the relevant regulatory authority.

 The independent Data Protection Authority (“DPA “) per member state Website listing all DPA’s per member state: https://ec.europa.eu/justice/article-29/structure/data-protection-authorities/index_en.htmData Protection Act, 1998 (UK)The Information Commissioner’s Office Website: https://ico.org.uk/global/contact-us/

 Tel: 0303 123 1113

 Retention of Information

 We will report any security breach to the Information Regulator and to the individuals or companies involved.
-If you want to report any concerns about our privacy practices or if you suspect any breach regarding your personal information, kindly notify us by sending an email to firstname.lastname@example.org
+If you want to report any concerns about our privacy practices or if you suspect any breach regarding your personal information, kindly notify us by sending an email for the attention of our manager at firstname.lastname@example.org